LivePersonInc/chronosjs/README/Channels.md

 | reqres | ReqRes Instance | A [Chronos.ReqRes](ReqRes.md) instance | None |
 | externalProxy | Boolean | Allows Courier to automatically trigger events to all iFrames that share Channels | false|

-<b>In order to share your events across iFrames you must set the "externalProxy" flag toi true</b>.
+<b>In order to share your events across iFrames you must set the "externalProxy" flag to true</b>.

 <b>config</b> object options: